SuedaTmfyd/DataStructers_201/README.md

-// implementations of algorithms showned during third semester
+// implementations of algorithms and data types included in JDK library showned during third semester